Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 The Problem

-There is concern that the FBI’s National Incident-Based Reporting System does not have a sufficient number of law enforcement agencies participating thus leaving some to speculate that quarterly or yearly reports may be compromised.
+There was a concern that the FBI’s National Incident-Based Reporting System did not have a sufficient number of law enforcement agencies participating in the past, thus leaving some to speculate that quarterly or yearly reports may be compromised.
 Only 52 percent of law enforcement agencies provided yearly data for 2021.

 From Time Magazine: The following major cities did not report data to the FBI, or did not report data for the full year of 2021: